Freshbrewed/angstrom-yocto/README.md

 # Ångström-Yocto-QEMU image

 Initialized Yocto project with all required dependencies to build a working Ångström Linux image successfully to be run using Yocto's "tool-set" QEMU.
-You only have to clone this repository, run a baking command to create your own working Ångström image and start emulating it using provided QEMU.
+You only have to clone this repository, run a baking command to create your own Ångström image and start emulating it using provided QEMU.

 ## Purpose
 Official Ångström Linux distribution is no longer maintained and information regarding it is scattered all around.